FPGAwars/apio/docs/installing-apio-cli.md

 ## Windows X86-64

 ### Install using an installer <a id="windows-x86-64-installer"></a>

-To install Apio CORE on Windows X86-64 using an installer, follow these steps:
+To install Apio CLI on Windows X86-64 using an installer, follow these steps:

 1. From the [latest release](https://github.com/fpgawars/apio/releases) download the installer file: